ragley/Ragleys-STR/README.md

 ## Launching The Game
 BEFORE launching STR, a couple things need to be taken care of.
-  1. With the ENB installed, you must run the game through SKSE.
+  1. With the ENB installed, you must run the game through __SKSE__.
   2. Ensure ENB is working (it will tell you in the upper left corner)
   3. Start a New Game, ignore character creation, choose a start just to get into the world.
   4. Make a manual save.
   5. Quit the game.

 When you first run STR you have to select the proper .EXE file.
-This is __NOT__ SKSE.
+This is __NOT SKSE__.
-- At the prompt, select "SkyrimSE.exe" from /RSTR/Game Root/. __(Make sure it is the correct one)__
+1. At the prompt, select "SkyrimSE.exe" from /RSTR/Game Root/. __Make sure it is the correct one__
   - If you select the wrong one simply close the popup.
-- I have included the ```-r``` argument by default in the executable within MO2, this means you will have to select it every launch
+  - By default the ```-r``` argument is enabled to eliminate any strange leftover behaviors.
-  - If you would like to disable the repeating selection:
+2. Make sure STR loads to the main menu.
+ENB will not load.
-  1. Be sure you have successfully run STR at least once.
+3. Quit the game.
-  2. Hit the green gears icon at the top of MO2
+4. Hit the green gears icon at the top of MO2
-  3. Select ```Skyrim Together Reborn - Nemesis Version```
+5. Select ```Skyrim Together Reborn - Nemesis Version```
-  4. Remove ```-r``` from the arguments field.
+6. Remove ```-r``` from the arguments field.

 ## Smoothcam Functionality
 To get Smoothcam to work follow these steps:
-1. Launch STR.
+1. Launch STR again.
-2. Manually load the save you just made __(NOT CONTINUE)__
+2. Manually load the save you just made __(DO NOT USE CONTINUE)__
 3. Make a new save.
 4. Quit the game.

 ## Immersive Equipment Display Presets
-I've included Mura's presets for Immersive Equipment Displays and this is how to enable them.
-Likely you'll have to do this every new game you start as it doesn't seem to stay.
+I've included Mura's presets for Immersive Equipment Displays and this is how to enable them if you want to use them.
+Likely you'll have to do this every new game you start as it doesn't seem to stay across characters.
+However it's just an extra display for the potions and coin pouches so totally optional.
 1. Press the DELETE (DEL) key to open the UI for IED
 2. Click VIEW on the menubar and select custom.
 3. Select the checkbox for either gender, and also slect sync.